An accessible introduction for geology enthusiasts,

 -

-Metamorphosed: Rocks that have undergone metamorphism, a process involving heat and pressure that changes the mineral composition and texture of existing rocks.
+Metamorphosed: Rocks that have undergone transformation.
+A process involving heat and pressure that changes the mineral composition and texture of existing rocks.

 -